AliyanAamir/AliyanAamir/README.md

 - 👋 Hi, I’m @AliyanAamir
-- 👀 I’m interested in DataScience, Python Programming, Data Analytics, Data Vizualization.
+- 👀 I’m interested in Web Development, Python Programming, Data Analytics, Data Vizualization.
-- 🌱 I’m currently learning Data Analyzation and Machine Learning
+- 🌱 I’m currently exploring new technologies in web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Next and Django related projects ...
-- 📫 How to reach me ...
+- 📫 Contact me on my Github!

 <!---
 AliyanAamir/AliyanAamir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.